erharshmishra/stopwatch/README.md

 - 📱 Responsive design for desktop and mobile

 ## 📂 Project Structure
-│
 ├── index.html       # Main HTML file <br>
 ├── style.css        # Styling for the stopwatch <br>
 └── script.js        # Stopwatch logic using JavaScript <br>

 ## 📦 Getting Started
-- Clone the repository:git clone https://github.com/your-username/stopwatch.git
+- Clone the repository : git clone https://github.com/your-username/stopwatch.git
-- Navigate to the project directory: cd stopwatch
+- Navigate to the project directory : cd stopwatch
-- Open index.html in your browser:
+- Open index.html in your browser.
 - Just double-click the file or open it with your favorite browser.

 ## 🧠 How It Works